melaniebalaz/refactor.zone/data/articles/sql-introduction-part2.md

   password="" OR 1=1
 ```

 This is called an SQL injection and will lead to your admin user being selected, regardless of the password supplied.
-There are many ways of doing this, but in the end, they lead to leaked data (for example your whole username/password
-database), privilege escalation (logging in as admin) or worst case scenario, deletion of data (inject a `DROP
+There are many ways of doing this, but in the end, they lead to leaked data (for example your whole username/password database), privilege escalation (logging in as admin) or worst case scenario, deletion of data (inject a `DROP DATABASE`).
-DATABASE`).
 Ouch.

 So you need to protect against SQL injection.
-And don't even try writing your own “defense” functions,
-the specifics depend on the SQL server type, version and implementation details.
+And don't even try writing your custom “defense” functions, the specifics depend on the SQL server type, version, and implementation details.
 Instead, use prepared statements.

 Prepared statements consist of two parts.
 First, you prepare your query, for example: